-The Company is a limited company, incorporated and domiciled in India and has a branch office at United States of America, United Kingdom, Australia, Canada, Netherland and Dubai.
-The registered office of the Company is situated at #53/1-4, Hosur Main Road, Madivala (next to Madivala Police Station) Bengaluru 560068.
+The Company is a limited company, incorporated and domiciled in India and has a branch office at United States of America, United Kingdom, Australia, Canada, Netherlands, Singapore, Malaysia and Dubai.
+The registered office of the Company is situated at #53/1-4, Hosur Main Road, Madivala (next to Madivala Police Station) Bengaluru - 560068.

-The Group's Consolidated Financial Statements (CFS) for the year ended March 31, 2024 were approved by Board of Directors on May 06, 2024.
+The Group's Consolidated Financial Statements (CFS) for the year ended March 31, 2025 were approved by Board of Directors on May 12, 2025.

-Basis of preparation of Consolidated Financial Statements 1
+1 Basis of preparation of Consolidated Financial Statements

-Basis of preparation (a)
+(a) Basis of preparation